6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Aluminum Mini Blinds

-These window coverings might not be the most decorative, but they are perfect for keeping your home environment clean.
-You can use a damp cloth to wipe them off and because of the material, they’re less likely to attract dust.
+As window coverings that might not be the most decorative, mini blinds are still perfect for keeping your home environment clean.
+You can use a damp and clean cloth to wipe them off, and because of the material, they’re less likely to attract dust.

 Cellular Blinds

-Not only are cellular blinds great for blocking the sunlight, they also help to reduce particle and allergen accumulation.
+Not only are cellular shades and blinds great for blocking the sunlight, but they also help to reduce particle and allergen accumulation.
 They are composed of cellular plastic that wipes off easily and provides energy efficiency for your home.

 Cellular Blinds Quote